jonathanwider/eval-unseen-awg/README.md

 # Evaluation code for unseen-awg

+This repository accompanies the `unseen-awg` model code.
+It contains a set of evaluations we performed using different versions of weather generators.

-To use this repository, make use of the conda environment defined in the main unseen-awg repository.
+To use this repository, make use of the conda environment defined in the main `unseen-awg` repository.
 Use pip after navigating to the base directory of eval-unseen-awg to also install the analyses:

 `pip install -e .`